 The high tourist season on the Yucatan Peninsula runs from November to March, so travel outside of those months if you’re keen to avoid crowds, both in and out of the water.
-Read more about the weather in Mexico, and when to go to Mexico.
+Read more about the weather in Mexico and the best time to visit Mexico.

 Where to Go Reef Diving

 For many scuba enthusiasts, wreck diving offers a magical underwater experience without parallel.
-The Caribbean coastline of Yucatan Peninsula, from Cancun to the Costa Maya (south of the Riviera Maya) is home to several wrecks, mostly sunk navy vessels turned artificial reefs, along with one-of-a-kind creations like MUSA (Museo Subacuático de Arte), an underwater art project/museum in the waters surrounding Cancun and Isla Mujeres.
+The Caribbean coastline of the Yucatan Peninsula, from Cancun to the Costa Maya (south of the Riviera Maya) is home to several wrecks, mostly sunk navy vessels turned artificial reefs.
+You will also find the one-of-a-kind creations like MUSA (Museo Subacuático de Arte), an underwater art project/museum in the waters surrounding Cancun and Isla Mujeres.